 If you lost a lot of blood, you may feel weak.
 Rest as needed until you feel stronger.

-Avoid touching the tear while it is healing.
+Don't touch the tear while it is healing.

 Don’t douche unless your healthcare provider says it’s OK.